-The attachment of benefit can only happen if the person whose name appears on the bill is in receipt of one of the above benefits.
+The attachment of benefit can only happen if the person whose name appears on the bill receives one of the above benefits.

 If you’ve had a benefit overpayment:

-You’ll can get an attachment of benefits which means you could get less in your benefits payment each month until you pay it back.
-In most cases, the Department for Work and Pensions (DWP) will reduce your payment by between 15% and 25% of your ‘standard allowance’ – this is the basic amount you get, not including extra amounts called ‘elements’.
+You can get an attachment of benefits, which means you could get less in your benefits payment each month until you pay it back.
+In most cases, the Department for Work and Pensions (DWP) will reduce your cost by between 15% and 25% of your ‘standard allowance’ – this is the basic amount you get, not including extra amounts called ‘elements’.